Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 We have tested the linux operating system that is AlmaLinux.
 It runs well in normal operations except for some errors as shown below.

-For the successor of terminated CentOS 7, we have downloaded the AlmaLinux on the laptop PC.
-The OS installation has been done in AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
-That is finished in 15 minutes which is then rebooted for new Linux windows.
+For the successor of terminated CentOS 7, we download the AlmaLinux on the laptop PC.
+The OS installation is done in AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
+That is finished in 15 minutes which is rebooted for new Linux windows.

-At the beginning, we open the gfotran by typing # gfortran -V, which is necessary on AlmaLinux-9.
-We also type # pip3 -V to open PIP.
+At the first time, we open the gfotran (Fortran) by typing
+# gfortran -V, which is necessary on AlmaLinux-9.
+We also type # pip3 -V to open the python3-pip software.
-The MPI of mpich4 is downloaded and installed for the water and ice MD [2] and the quantum mechanics Siesta-4.1 code [3].
+The MPI of mpich4 is downloaded and installed for the water and ice MD [2] and the ab-initio Siesta-4.1 code [3].

 At the first test, the three-dimensional ice and water molecules
 @p3mtip5p03a.f03 is compiled with a parameter file parm_tip5p_D07a.h,